 National Comprehensive Cancer Network's 2020 Guidelines for Initial Evaluation of Osteosarcoma (Version 1.2020)

-1. Clinical history and physical exam (discussed above)
+Clinical History and Physical Exam (discussed above)

-Biochemical markers such as serum alkaline phosphatase (ALP) and lactate dehydrogenases (LDH) are assessed in the initial workup because they provide evidence for diagnosis and prognosis.
+Laboratory Analysis of Lactate Dehydrogenase (LDH) and Alkaline Phosphatase (ALP) Levels: Biochemical markers such as serum alkaline phosphatase (ALP) and lactate dehydrogenases (LDH) are assessed in the initial workup because they provide evidence for diagnosis and prognosis.
 ALP levels will be high due to the increased osteoblastic activity associated with osteosarcoma.
 Extremely high levels have been linked to heavy tumor burden and are generally considered a poor prognostic indicator.
 It is important to evaluate the levels of the biomarkers later in the treatment process as well, as levels may decrease with success therapy or rise with residual disease or recurrence.

 Magnetic Resonance Imaging - after identifying a suspicious lesion on a radiograph, MRI may be necessary for further characterization.
 MRI is an indispensable tool for defining the extent of a tumor inside and outside the bone.
 The entirety of the involved bone, as well as one joint above and one joint below the tumor, should be included in the study so that “skip” lesions are not missed.
-MRI can accurately and precisely delineate (1) degree of tumor in the adjacent soft tissues, (2) joint involvement, (3) whether or not the tumor crosses the physis, (4) proximity to the nearest neurovascular bundle.
+MRI can accurately and precisely delineate the degree of tumor in the adjacent soft tissues, joint involvement, whether or not the tumor crosses the physis, proximity to the nearest neurovascular bundle.
 Nearly every aspect of treatment is assessable with MRI, from pre-surgical assessment for limb-sparing resection to the degree of chemotherapy response in the form of tumor necrosis, shrinkage, and improved capsulation.
 Traditional sequences acquired in MRI of osteosarcoma may demonstrate the following: